Section 3

 Like entering Pamplona, leaving it is more pleasant than some of the other cities on the Camino.
 You don’t pass through any industrial zones.
 Instead, you follow an urban path past the university campus, and then out onto a quiet road, with a broad hard shoulder for about 4 km until you reach Cizur Menor.

-One bit of advice—cities can be tricky to navigate.
+One bit of advice: cities can be tricky to navigate.
 The yellow arrows are easy to miss among all the other signs.
-Coming in is fine—just follow any of the signs to the city centre or cathedral.
+Coming in is fine; just follow any signs to the city centre or the cathedral.
 But leaving can be harder.
-What I usually do is pick a small village on the edge of town, turn on Google Maps with walking directions, and follow that.
+What I usually do is pick a small village on the edge of town, open Google Maps with walking directions, and follow them.
 It will likely follow the Camino route anyway, and once you’re out of the city, the arrows are easy to pick up again.

 Cizur Menor